Washi1337/ctf-writeups/FlareOn/2020/8/README.md

 }
 ```

 We see already a weird string: `Error creating Unix domain socket`.
 We are on Windows, not on a unix system?
-Furthermore, we see some weird COM initialization calls, as well as amysterious call to a `MAGIC_FUNCTION` right before the `accept` call where `SOCKET_CLIENT` is assigned a value.
+Furthermore, we see some weird COM initialization calls, as well as a mysterious call to a `MAGIC_FUNCTION` right before the `accept` call where `SOCKET_CLIENT` is assigned a value.
 Let's dive in.

 ```c
 void MAGIC_FUNCTION(void)